-The Brazilian centre-back was forced off in the first-half after he collided with a Lorient player as les Parisiens scraped past Christian Gourcuff’s side through Thiago Motta’s first-half strike.
+The Brazilian center back was forced off in the first half after he collided with a Lorient player as les Parisiens scraped past Christian Gourcuff’s side through Thiago Motta’s first-half strike.

 But Blanc said the injury is being dealt with and does not feel it is too bad.

 “He has a big bump and ice was put on it," Blanc told beIN Sport.
 "He received a nasty blow.
 Let’s call a spade a spade.
 When you jump like that, with the elbow, it hurts.

 "But it is nothing serious.
 I hope anyway.”

 The 48-year-old admitted Lorient put up a good fight in Friday's match and was relieved to secure the win and stretch his side’s lead at the top of Ligue 1 to 11 points.

 “We had a tough game.
 Especially in the first period because we had to adapt to the synthetic pitch.
 And then there is the quality of Lorient, who are a team that likes to play fast, passing football.

 “We missed the opportunity to get a second goal that would have given us some breathing space.
 This is a good win, because it is always difficult here, especially against a team in form and motivated to fight.